its-ashu-otf/PixelShield/README.md

 ## Requirements

 - Python 3.8 or higher
-- Dependencies listed in requirements.txt
+- Dependencies listed in `requirements.txt`
-- PySide6 for the graphical interface
+- `tkinter` for the graphical interface
-- PIL (Pillow) for image processing
+- `Pillow` for image processing
-- cryptography for encryption
+- `cryptography` for encryption

 ## Supported Image Formats